Skip to Content

 No need for deep frying when you can get super crispy ravioli in an air fryer!
-This air fryer crispy ravioli is a cheesy party app perfect for dipping in marinara—and it comes together in 20 minutes from start to finish!
+Air fryer ravioli is a cheesy party app perfect for dipping in marinara—and it comes together in 20 minutes from start to finish!

 Overhead view of crispy ravioli in bowl with marinara

-While I came up with this recipe with parties in mind, it’s so easy to whip up that you can really make it for a weeknight dinner, for snacking on while bingeing your latest Netflix obsession, or whenever you have a craving for cheesy, crispy ravioli.
-(Which will be pretty much all the time once you try this recipe.)
+While I came up with this recipe with parties in mind, it’s so easy to whip up that you can really make it for a weeknight dinner when you’re having crockpot zuppa toscana (dipping it in the soup is SO yum!), for snacking on while bingeing your latest Netflix obsession, or whenever you have a craving for cheesy, crispy ravioli and a really good marinara dipping sauce.

 Is Fried Ravioli a St. Louis Thing?